 At a Glance: The Top Picks

-| Goal | My Recommendation | Why? |
+| Goal / Cycling Time | My Recommendation | Best For / Bacteria Info |

-| Most Reliable | Dr. Tim’s One & Only | Pure nitrifiers with no fillers. |
+| Most Reliable Cycle Time: 5–7 Days | Dr. Tim’s One & Only | Fishless Cycling (Pure Ammonia) Live Nitrifying Bacteria Need Cool & Dark Storage |

 The Science Of Starter Bacteria: